Almadih/blog/content/posts/telegram-bot-download-twitter-videos.md

 series: false
 coverImage: ./images/twitter.jpg
 canonical_url: false
-description: "I normally don't like to whole app just to do a simple thing, I tried to download a video from twitter..."
+description: "I normally don't like to download whole app just to do a simple thing, I tried to download a video from twitter..."
 ---

-I normally don't like to whole app just to do a simple thing, I tried to download a video from twitter first thing came in my mind is telegram there is a bot for everything, well i found one and it was unreliable.
-So is said le me make my own!.
+I normally don't like to download whole app just to do a simple thing, I tried to download a video from twitter first thing came in my mind is telegram there is a bot for everything, well i found one and it was unreliable.
+So i said let me make my own!.

 ### Twitter API